Here’s The New TV Show You Should Watch This Week

-Streamline recommends “The Bold Type” as the new show you should watch this week.
+Streamline recommends “Succession” as the new show you should watch this week.

+Season 1 premiered on June 3, but this show is finally proving itself as a must-watch.

+The show focuses on a family that isn’t the Murdochs, but is basically the Murdochs.
+The family’s patriarch owns a giant media business and is debating retirement.
+His family members are fighting for control of the empire.
+The show is basically a bunch of rich jerks fighting over the reins of power.

 Other Notable New Shows This Week